joelburton/Homework/Homework02/README.md

 Hey great job so far, the CEO really appreciated that report.

-I'm really concerned that this report might break again.
 I think the code is a little hard to read because there's so much going on.
 Is there anything you can do to make it better?
 Maybe throw in some functions?

 Sincererely,
 Mel